joshuaneedham/exceptional-realty-bootstrapped/README.md

-Exception Realty Group Website
+Exception Realty Group Website Bootstrapped
 ---

 # Description

-This is an example site for the Intro to Front-End Web Development Course at The Flatiron School
+This is an bootstrap example site for the Intro to Front-End Web Development Course at The Flatiron School

 #  Contact